ThomWright/ThomWright.github.io/_failure-patterns/recovery-point.md

 For the example above, we might have three states: `OrderReceived`, `PaymentSuccess` and `OrderFinished` (ignoring error cases, which I realise goes against the narrative of this whole thing), and the steps would be:

+1. Fetch recovery point for the idempotency key.
+    - If it exists, advance to that point in the operation.
-1. Transaction:
+2. Transaction:
     - Insert recovery point - state: `OrderReceived`
     - Insert order details
     - Update stock availability
-2. Take payment
+3. Take payment
-3. Update recovery point - state: `PaymentSuccess`
+4. Update recovery point - state: `PaymentSuccess`
-4. Publish `NewOrder` message
+5. Publish `NewOrder` message
     - In the background work will be scheduled to email the customer and start the shipping process
-5. Update recovery point - state: `OrderFinished`
+6. Update recovery point - state: `OrderFinished`
     - Perhaps a [Response record]({% link _failure-patterns/response-record.md %})

 Steps 3-5 could be consolidated into a single step using a [Transactional outbox]({% link _failure-patterns/transactional-outbox.md %}).

+{% include figure.html
+  img_src="/public/assets/failure-patterns/recovery-point.png"
+  alt="Sequence diagram for a recovery point" caption="Recovering from failure using a recovery point.
+The retry does not write to the external system again." size="med"
+%}

 Relying on the client to retry is a kind of **passive recovery**.
 This might leave the system in an inconsistent state if e.g. the process crashes while taking the payment and the client stops retrying.
 In which case we might want to consider **active recovery** using a [completer]({% link _failure-patterns/completer.md %}).